 Food in Ancient Egypt

-The ancient world was not generally good for the health.
+The ancient world was not generally suitable for health.
 People lived much shorter lives and often had access to less nutritious foods.
 However, the overall prosperity and fertility of Ancient Egypt made it a place of plenty, at least for the wealthy.
-Among the ancient civilizations, Egyptians enjoyed better foods than most did, thanks to the presence of the Nile River flowing through most of settled Egypt, fertilizing the land with periodic flooding and providing a source of water for irrigating crops and watering livestock.
-The proximity of Egypt to the Middle East made trade easy, and hence Egypt enjoyed foodstuffs from foreign countries as well, and their cuisine was heavily influenced by outside eating habits.
+Among the ancient civilizations, Egyptians enjoyed better foods than most, thanks to the Nile River flowing through most of settled Egypt, fertilizing the land with periodic flooding and providing water for irrigating crops and watering livestock.
+The proximity of Egypt to the Middle East made trade easy, and hence, Egypt enjoyed foodstuffs from foreign countries as well.
+Outside eating habits heavily influenced their cuisine.

 The most popular menu item in Ancient Egypt was bread.
 Wheat and barley were staples in Ancient Egyptian farming.
 Cooks made bread with the flour produced from these grains.
 Some seeds and nuts also made their way into the dough.
-Ultimately, this dough used more yeast than normal bread, and it was baked at a temperature that didn’t kill off the yeast cultures.
+Ultimately, this dough used more yeast than regular bread and was baked at a temperature that didn’t kill off the yeast cultures.
 Brewers crumbled the bread into vats and let it ferment naturally in water.
-This yielded a thick and cloudy brew that would probably disgust our modern palates.
-But it was also nourishing and healthy and filled with many nutritive deficiencies of the lower-class diet.
+This yielded a thick, cloudy brew that would disgust our modern palates.
+But it was also nourishing, healthy, and filled with many nutritive deficiencies of the lower-class diet.
 Like today, cooks seasoned bread to alter the taste.
-It is unclear whether this was class specific or both poor and rich alike used seasoning.
+It is unclear whether this was class-specific or whether both poor and rich alike used seasoning.

 Egyptian Food from Ancient Traditions to Modern Cuisine

-The unique Egyptian cuisine has been influenced throughout history, particularly by its neighbors from the Middle East.
+The unique Egyptian cuisine has been influenced throughout history, particularly by its neighbours from the Middle East.
 Persians, Greeks, Romans, Arabs, and Ottomans (from modern-day Turkey) first influenced Egyptian cuisine thousands of years ago.
-More recently, the foods of other Arabic people in the Middle East such as the Lebanese, Palestinians, Syrians, as well as some foods from Europe, have affected Egyptian food.
+More recently, the foods of other Arabic people in the Middle East, such as the Lebanese, Palestinians, and Syrians, as well as some foods from Europe, have affected Egyptian food.
 However, Egyptian cuisine maintains its uniqueness.
-After thousands of years, rice and bread remain staple foods and are considered national dishes.
+After thousands of years, rice and bread remain staple foods and national dishes.

 Of course, Egypt is a sunny country with a Mediterranean cuisine.
-Egyptian Food is colorful and their recipes full of Mediterranean and Middle East taste.
-Street stands in Egypt sell many kinds of food for snacking, as well as juice drinks, one can try some of their best just by walking down the street.
-There are delicious recipes from Egypt, and the influence of its cuisine can be seen in many of the recipes from the North of Africa and recipes from the Mediterranean.
+Egyptian food is colourful, and its recipes contain Mediterranean and Middle Eastern tastes.
+Street stands in Egypt sell many kinds of food for snacking and juice drinks; one can try some of their best just by walking down the street.
+There are delicious recipes from Egypt, and the influence of its cuisine can be seen in many of the recipes from the North of Africa and the Mediterranean.

 Breakfast

-Since breakfast is considered the most important meal of the day, Egyptians don’t take a step back when it comes to filling their stomach with various types of food to get their day going.
+Since breakfast is considered the most important meal of the day, Egyptians don’t step back when filling their stomach with various types of food to get their day going.

 Shakshouka

-The poached eggs in a sauce of tomatoes and spices look so appealing and delicious.
-The onions, peppers, and garlic are sauteed first and then the spices, tomatoes, and feta cheese are added afterwards.
-Lastly, the cracked eggs are simmered in the sauce until they are set.
+The poached eggs in a sauce of tomatoes and spices look appealing and delicious.
+The onions, peppers, and garlic are sauteed first, and then the spices, tomatoes, and feta cheese are added afterwards.
+Lastly, the cracked eggs are simmered in the sauce until set.
 Shakshouka is not only easy to make but also incredibly satisfying.
-Eggs have always been one the main proteins for people in Egypt.
-And probably the most popular egg dish in Israel is Shakshouka, one of those onomatopoeic Coptic and North African words, meaning “all mixed up.”
-The most famous rendition of this tomato dish is sometimes mixed with meat but more often made in Egypt with scrambled or poached eggs.
+Eggs have always been one of the main proteins for people in Egypt.
+Shakshouka is probably the most popular egg dish in Israel, one of those onomatopoeic Coptic and North African words meaning “all mixed up.”
+The most famous rendition of this tomato dish is sometimes mixed with meat but often made in Egypt with scrambled or poached eggs.

 Ful Mudamas

-One of the common staple foods in Egypt, it consists of lava beans served with oil, garlic and lemon juice.
+One of the common staple foods in Egypt is lava beans served with oil, garlic, and lemon juice.
 The dish can be cooked with virtually any variety of spices; the most basic include salt and pepper, cumin, and olive oil, but it is almost always garnished with additional ingredients and can be served with many embellishments such as butter, tomato sauce, tahini, fried or boiled eggs and pastrami.
 Ful Medames can be traced to Pharaonic roots, and quantities have been found in the Twelfth Dynasty.
-The word “Medames” is Coptic for “buried” which refers to the way it was initially cooked: in a pot buried in hot coal or sand.
+The word “Medames” is Coptic for “buried”, which refers to how it was initially cooked: in a pot buried in hot coal or sand.
 However, the most traditional method is to eat it plain and salted in an Egyptian bread bun.
-The texture of it can vary from creamy like hummus, to chunky with the beans still noticeable.
-Nowadays, Ful Medames is exported to many Middle Eastern countries such as Syria, Lebanon, Saudi Arabia and Sudan.
+The texture of it can vary from creamy, like hummus, to chunky with the beans still noticeable.
+Ful Medames is exported to many Middle Eastern countries such as Syria, Lebanon, Saudi Arabia and Sudan.

 Tamiya

-Another common Egyptian food that is usually served with Ful.
-The Tamiya or Falafel is mainly prepared out of crushed fava beans mixed with other ingredients, then it gets fried.
+Another typical Egyptian food that is usually served with Ful.
+The Tamiya or Falafel is mainly prepared from crushed fava beans mixed with other ingredients, then fried.
 It is usually served with tahini and salad with Egyptian bread.
-That’s a perfect dish for vegetarians too!
+That’s a perfect dish for vegetarians, too!

 Lunch

-Do you ever end up spending a lot of money on a Chinese chicken salad during your lunch break for about 2 pieces of chicken?
-It’s the absolute worst—overpaying for a mediocre lunch for one serving while you’re at work.
-But when it comes to Egyptian lunch dishes, you can make your own work lunch in minutes, and even have extra for the next few days.
+Do you ever spend much money on a Chinese chicken salad for about 2 chicken pieces during your lunch break?
+It’s the worst—overpaying for a mediocre lunch for one serving while at work.
+But when it comes to Egyptian lunch dishes, you can make your work lunch in minutes and even have extra for the next few days.
 It’s way cheaper, tastier and healthier.
 You can’t beat that!

 Mahshi

-Mahshi (or more accurately, stuffed grape leaves) is an amazingly creative, tasty and healthy Middle Eastern dish.
+Mahshi (or, more accurately, stuffed grape leaves) is an amazingly creative, tasty and healthy Middle Eastern dish.
 It is made of rolled grape leaves with rice and vegetable stuffing slowly boiled in lemony water grape Leaves (aka Dolma in Greek cuisine.)
 It is a typical menu item at Egyptian oriental restaurants and households.
-However, more countries in the Middle East have their own versions of it.
-In Egypt, there are 2 widely popular versions, a vegetarian recipe and one including ground beef in the stuffing as well as lamb shanks in the cooking pot.
-Mahshi can be served alone as a full meal, or it can also be served as a delightful appetizer along with other dishes.
-It goes well with a side of plain yogurt.
+However, more countries in the Middle East have their versions of it.
+In Egypt, there are 2 widely popular versions, a vegetarian recipe and one including ground beef in the stuffing and lamb shanks in the cooking pot.
+Mahshi can be served alone as a complete meal, or it can also be served as a delightful appetizer along with other dishes.
+It goes well with a side of plain yoghurt.

 Hawawshi

 “Hawawshi?
 What is that?”
-A foreign friends once asked.
+A foreign friend once asked.
 Now, we don’t blame her.
 The name sounds like some kind of dance move or the name of a strange character from television.
-As one article put it: “[Hawashi] is a cross between a hamburger, a Mexican gordita and a South American empanada. ”In Egypt, they are made with Baladi bread, which is small pita pockets.
-You put the raw meat in the pita pocket, cover with aluminum foil, and bake for 30 minutes.
+As one article said, “[Hawashi] is a cross between a hamburger, a Mexican gordita and a South American empanada. ”In Egypt, they are made with Baladi bread, which is small pita pockets.
+Put the raw meat in the pita pocket, cover it with aluminium foil, and bake for 30 minutes.
 Simple enough, right?

-Yes, indeed, Hawawshi is so utterly simple that it’s hard to believe it’s a must-try dish.
+Hawawshi is so utterly simple that it’s hard to believe it’s a must-try dish.
 One can consider it a minced lamb sandwich, but it’s so much more than that.
-The skilled makers of Hawashi roast the sandwich in a wood oven that crisps the bread so well, you would swear it was deep-fried.
+The skilled makers of Hawashi roast the sandwich in a wood oven that crisps the bread so well you would swear it was deep-fried.
 It’s most commonly served with pickled vegetables.

 Koshari

-As the months get colder, it somehow feels more acceptable to dig into a huge bowl of carbs.
-But not just one kind, mind you, no, it has to be layers upon layers of different carbs, with sauce and crispy shallots over the top.
+As the months get colder, digging into a massive bowl of carbs somehow feels more acceptable.
+But not just one kind, mind you; no, it has to be layered upon layers of different carbs, with sauce and crispy shallots over the top.
 And how can you go wrong with butter and rice?

-A carb lover’s winter dream come true or rice, pasta, lentils, chickpeas, a tomato based sauce, crispy shallots, garlic vinegar and hot sauce.
+A carb lover’s winter dream come true or rice, pasta, lentils, chickpeas, a tomato-based sauce, crispy shallots, garlic vinegar and hot sauce.
 Koshari is now a cultural phenomenon, with entire shops dedicated entirely to serving this delicious yet inexpensive meal.
-There are lots of shops in Cairo that serve it, and no Egyptian food guide would be complete without it.
+Many shops in Cairo serve it, and no Egyptian food guide would be complete without it.

 Dinner

-What’s really exhilarating about dinner time is that everything, paired with simple sides if you want, can be prepared quickly.
-It doesn’t take that much time yet it is as saturated as a full meal.
+What’s exhilarating about dinner time is that everything, paired with simple sides, can be prepared quickly.
+It doesn’t take that much time, and it is as saturated as a complete meal.

 Fiteer Baladi

 Also known as Egyptian pizza, fiteer is buttery and full of artery-clogging goodness.
-It’s made of layers upon layers of filo dough and cooked in a giant brick oven.
+It’s made of layers of filo dough and cooked in a giant brick oven.
 Fiteer is something like a cross between a pizza and pancakes.
-The soft-layered pastry is prepared with a wide variety of toppings ranging from cheese and vegetables to sugar or honey.
-The original is served plain, but it can also be ordered sweet (with honey, syrup, and/or powdered sugar), or savory (with meat, vegetables, and/or cheese).
+The soft-layered pastry is prepared with various toppings ranging from cheese and vegetables to sugar or honey.
+The original is served plain, but it can also be ordered sweet (with honey, syrup, and/or powdered sugar) or savory (with meat, vegetables, and/or cheese).

 Molokhiya

 To date, I’ve never been able to appetizingly describe Molokhiya to someone who hasn’t tasted it, so bear with me.
 It’s a leafy green vegetable, but it’s never eaten raw.
 It’s finely chopped and cooked with a bunch of aromatic spices, and by the time it’s ready for consumption, it looks like a thick, green stew.
-Some people say it’s slimy, and it is ever so slightly so, but when cooked well, the taste overpowers the consistency.
-It’s often served with chicken or beef, but you can sometimes find it with rabbit as well.
+Some people say it’s slimy and ever so slightly so, but when cooked well, the taste overpowers the consistency.
+It’s often served with chicken or beef, but you can sometimes find it with rabbit.
 It’s often served over rice.
-Interestingly, different cities in Egypt prepare it in different ways, for example, fish or shrimp are used as bases for the broth in coastal cities such as the breathtaking Alexandria and the mesmerizing Port Said.
-During the late Tenth century, the dish was banned by the Fatimid Caliph Al-Hakim Bi-Amr Allah, while the ban was lifted, religious sects such as the Druze still refuse to eat the dish in respect for the late Caliph.
-This dish is heaven, and so worth try.
+Interestingly, different cities in Egypt prepare it differently; for example, fish or shrimp are used as bases for the broth in coastal cities such as the breathtaking Alexandria and the mesmerizing Port Said.
+During the late Tenth century, the dish was banned by the Fatimid Caliph Al-Hakim Bi-Amr Allah; while the ban was lifted, religious sects such as the Druze still refused to eat the dish in respect for the late Caliph.
+This dish is heaven and so worth trying.

 Halawa (Halva)

-Halawa is a middle-eastern food common across all countries in the Mediterranean.
+Halawa is a Middle Eastern food typical across all countries in the Mediterranean.
 Halawa is made from sesame paste and is available in all shapes and forms: blocks, hair Halawa, energy bars and spreads.
-It is sometimes infused with other types of food to add to its flavor, these include pistachios, pine nuts, and almonds.
-It is also a very common staple among Egyptian food and it is eaten as a snack or for breakfast and dinner.
+It is sometimes infused with other types of food to add to its flavour; these include pistachios, pine nuts, and almonds.
+It is also a very common staple in Egyptian food, and it is eaten as a snack or for breakfast and dinner.
 It is rich in protein, polyunsaturated fats, calcium, iron, magnesium, and plant sterols.
-Back in the old days, Halawa was not that sweet and was only plain.
-Nowadays, Halawa comes in all sorts of forms and flavors.
+In the old days, Halawa was not that sweet; it was only plain.
+Nowadays, Halawa comes in all sorts of forms and flavours.

 Areesh Cheese

 Areesh cheese is a type of cheese that originated in Egypt.
-Shanklish, a fermented cheese is made from areesh cheese.
-Arish cheese is made from yogurt heated slowly until it curdles and separates, then placed in cheesecloth to drain.
+Shanklish, a fermented cheese, is made from areesh cheese.
+Arish cheese is made from yoghurt and heated slowly until it curdles and separates.
+The cheese is then placed in a cheesecloth to drain.
 It is similar in taste to Ricotta.
-Estanboly, Areesh, Barameely, Double Cream, white cheese varieties are endless.
-Traditionally, all Egyptian cheese is made from fresh cow milk in the farms, (There is evidence of cheese making in Ancient Egypt some 4000 years ago) its nutrients include:
+Estanboly, Areesh, Barameely, Double Cream, and white cheese varieties are endless.
+Traditionally, all Egyptian cheese is made from fresh cow milk in farms.
+(There is evidence of cheese making in Ancient Egypt some 4000 years ago).
+Its nutrients include:

 Protein: Essential for building and repairing body tissues (The protein content of Areesh cheese is 17.6%).

-Calcium: Not only vital for bones and teeth strengthening but also essential for weight management and provide relief of PMS.
+Calcium: Not only vital for bone and teeth strengthening but also essential for weight management and provides relief from PMS.

 Desserts

-A lot of the dishes mentioned have been savory.
-If you’re wondering how to satisfy your sweet tooth on holiday in Egypt and want to stick to traditional dishes then you should try the desserts.
+A lot of the dishes mentioned have been savoury.
+If you’re wondering how to satisfy your sweet tooth on holiday in Egypt and want to stick to traditional dishes, then you should try the desserts.

 Zalabya Balls

-Egyptian Zalabya Balls are heavenly dessert, eaten freshly fried and drizzled with syrup or sprinkled with powdered sugar.
+Egyptian Zalabya Balls are heavenly desserts, eaten freshly fried and drizzled with syrup or sprinkled with powdered sugar.

-Zalabya or Loqmet El Qady is the middle eastern version of donuts.
-They are crunchy from outside though and covered with powdered sugar or more traditionally a sugar syrup.
+Zalabya or Loqmet El Qady is the Middle Eastern version of donuts.
+They are crunchy from the outside and covered with powdered sugar or, more traditionally, sugar syrup.
 The best you can ever eat is in Alexandria.
-They are all shaped like perfect sized small balls as in donuts holes.
-Unless you make them at home like some people, then you might get some abstract shapes.
+They are all shaped like perfect-sized small balls, as in doughnut holes.
+Unless you make them at home like some people, you might get some abstract shapes.

 Konafa

 Konafa is an Egyptian sweet made of a very thin noodle-like pastry.
-A Middle-Eastern favorite and a month of Ramadan tradition.
-The origins of Konafa are very mysterious, its presence has been recorded in Arab medieval cookbooks in both Egypt, the Levant, and Turkey, but its exact origins have always been unknown.
-Konafa is made by drizzling long rows of the thin noodles in their liquid state on a hot plate until they become dry and more rigid.
-The now-rigid noodles are then mixed with butter or oil and wrapped around a filling made out of nuts, whipped cream or both.
+It is a Middle-Eastern favourite and a month of Ramadan tradition.
+The origins of Konafa are very mysterious; its presence has been recorded in Arab medieval cookbooks in Egypt, the Levant, and Turkey, but its exact origins have always been unknown.
+Konafa is made by drizzling long rows of thin noodles in their liquid state on a hot plate until they become dry and more rigid.
+The now-rigid noodles are mixed with butter or oil and wrapped around a filling made of nuts, whipped cream or both.
 It is baked and presented with a fruit syrup on top.
 Konafa can also be filled with cream.
-This variation of Konafa is made from crunchy shredded phyllo pastry, sandwiching a creamy, pudding-like filling, and soaked with a scented simple syrup.
+This variation of Konafa is made from crunchy shredded phyllo pastry sandwiched with a creamy, pudding-like filling and soaked with a scented simple syrup.
 It is more than just a ridiculously good dessert.

 Basboosa

-A favorite Egyptian sweet, Basboosa is a semolina cake that is baked and soaked with a floral-scented syrup.
+A favourite Egyptian sweet, Basboosa is a semolina cake baked and soaked with a floral-scented syrup.
 Its melting sweetness goes well with a cup of hot coffee or tea.
-It is basically semolina cake that has been soaked in a sugar/honey syrup.
-This dessert is supposed to be really sweet and it tastes best that way, but you can adjust the quantity of sugar that goes into the syrup if you want a less sweeter version.
+It is semolina cake that has been soaked in sugar/honey syrup.
+This dessert is supposed to be sweet and tastes best that way, but you can adjust the amount of sugar that goes into the syrup if you want a less precious version.
 No matter how you slice it, each bite is like a garden at sunrise.
-In Egypt, almost every bakery and sweet place make Basboosa, it has no special season but again it becomes a big hit during Ramadan but not as other desserts during this month like Konafa and Qatayef.
+In Egypt, almost every bakery and sweet place makes Basboosa.
+It has no particular season but again, it becomes a big hit during Ramadan but not as other desserts this month like Konafa and Qatayef.

 Um Ali

-In a nutshell, it’s Egyptian bread pudding made with filo dough or puff pastry, nuts, and milk.
-It’s lighter and milkier, but just as delicious.
+In a nutshell, it’s an Egyptian bread pudding made with filo dough or puff pastry, nuts, and milk.
+It’s lighter and milkier but just as delicious.
 Use any kind of nuts that you would like and eat it with a spoon.

 All You Can Have…

 Of course, we can go on about how fabulous Egyptian food is.
-And we can probably come up with a lot more dishes to add to this article, but these are some of the Egyptian favorites.
-Besides, if you’re anything like us, your stomach will need some adjustment to any new food you try anyway, so these are plenty of options to consume between, err, stomach “rest days.”
+And we can probably come up with many more dishes to add to this article, but these are some Egyptian favourites.
+Besides, if you’re anything like us, your stomach will need some adjustment to any new food you try anyway, so these are plenty of options to consume between, err stomach “rest days.”